radgeek/fwp-keyword-filters/README.md

 * Donate link: <http://feedwordpress.radgeek.com/donate/>
 * License: GPL 2.
 See License below for copyright jots and tittles.
 * Requires at least: WordPress 3.0
-* Tested up to: WordPress 3.4.2
+* Tested up to: WordPress 4.8.2

 FWP+: Keyword Filters works together with the FeedWordPress feed aggregator plugin for WordPress weblogs.
-With the Keyword Filters module activated, you can set up filtering rules that determine what to do with incoming posts based on the keywords found in the text of the post, or on the categories assigned to it on its original source.
+With the Keyword Filters module activated, you can set up filtering rules that determine what to do with incoming posts based on the keywords found in the text or title of the post, on the author's name or contract information, or on the categories assigned to it on its original source.
 Filtering rules can be set up to apply to all of your subscriptions, or can be applied only to posts coming in from one particular feed.

 Usage
 -----